 In the mid-18th century Carlisle was no more than a medium-sized market town with a population of about 4,000.
 However, the situation began to change in the late 18th century.
 Trade had always been limited in Carlisle because it was in a poor area of England.

 In 1745 the Jacobites under their leader Bonnie Prince Charlie marched south and after a short siege took Carlisle.
 However they did not hold it for long.
 English forces soon recaptured Carlisle.
 They hanged several Jacobites.

 In the later 18th century roads to and from Carlisle were improved which allowed the merchants of the town to sell their goods elsewhere and in the last years of the 18th century the industrial revolution began to transform Carlisle.
 The wool industry began to boom.
 Meanwhile, St Cuthbert's Church was built in 1778.

 In the late 18th century life in Carlisle improved, at least for the well off.
 In 1782 a dispensary opened where the poor could obtain free medicines.
 Carlisle gained its first bank in 1787 and its first newspaper in 1798.
 The novelist Sir Walter Scott married in Carlisle Cathedral in 1797.

 CARLISLE IN THE 19th CENTURY

 From 1804 the corporation lit and paved the streets.
-At first Carlisle was lit by oil lamps but after 1819 it was lit by gas.
-Carlisle gained its first theatre in 1813 and between 1811 and 1815 parts of the town walls were demolished.
+At first, Carlisle was lit by oil lamps but after 1819 it was lit by gas.
+Carlisle gained its first theater in 1813 and between 1811 and 1815 parts of the town walls were demolished.
 Lowther Street was laid out on the site of the east wall.
 An infirmary was built in Lancaster in 1841.